It’s hard not to love Japan. Beautiful and evocative, Japan awakens your imagination and captures your heart.

 - The roads were in good condition, but some you had to pay a toll to use.

-- Some people in Japan adhere to the traffic rules, but a lot like to speed and tailgate.
-(Wow- do they ever love to tailgate!)
+- Most people in Japan adhere to the traffic rules, but some like to speed and tailgate.

 - All the road signs we came across were in English and Japanese.